 After you take our 6-hour drivers ed course, you’ll need to pass our final exam: 30 multiple-choice questions on road signs and rules.
 Don’t stress – you have 3 attempts to get a passing grade (70% or higher).

-After you pass, you’ll receive a completion certificate, and it’s off to the DPS for your final tests.
+After you pass, simply complete the ITYD process, and it’s off to the DPS for your final tests.

 STEP 3: Go to your local DPS office

 Make a road test appointment at your local DPS office.
 If you’re 18-24 years old, you will be required to present your completion certificate, and pass vision and hearing exams before taking your road test.
 Remember, if you’re a Texas adult 25 or older and have not taken a drivers ed course, you are required to take a written exam as well.